-(5) This law was passed after the only use of the "discharge petition" procedure in the House of Representatives between 1993 and 2015.
-Portions of this law which restricted airings of Hillary: The Movie were struck down in the 2010 Citizens United case.
-Aiming to regulate "soft money," for the point, what is this 2002 bill that imposed restrictions on various forms of political fundraising and advocacy partly named for an Arizona Republican Senator?
+(10) This law was passed after the only use of the "discharge petition" procedure in the House of Representatives between 1993 and 2015.
+Though the immediate challenge to this law in McConnell v.
+FEC failed, portions of this law which restricted airings of Hillary: The Movie were struck down in the 2010 Citizens United case.
+Aiming to regulate "soft money," for the point, what is this 2002 bill that imposed restrictions on various forms of political fundraising and advocacy?